 Now even I started worrying of the possibility of failing to make it in time.This was my first trip to Delhi from Varanasi since the source station has been changed from Varanasi Cantt to Manduadih station, which has not only shorten the distance of station from my home but relieved us from enormous Banarasi peak traffic.
 In the hind-side though, this made us little relaxed and lead us to underestimate the time to reach the station.
 My father was the one who was most animated in his expressions with all his $#%& adjectives to curse us for making such horrible miscalculation even after his multiple warnings.
 Since childhood we have been victim of his extra caution for time schedules.
 It be a family function, travel, our school examination, before time would be an understatement, he always managed to be ‘well before time’.

-At the end we made it in time with nine minutes still left for train’s departure.
-We did not have lot of time for my mother’s emotional exchanges which she would always do during our waiting time.
-Mind you, these exchanges are not in terms of words but lies in her constant speechless stare at me in last few minutes.
-During my college days, I used to wish a quick farewell and that my parents leave as soon as possible, and if possible they do not come inside compartment but say good bye on the station platform only.
-But now, I have made a point that my mother should get a chance to sit in the train compartment.
+At the end we made it in time with nine minutes still left for the train’s departure.
+We did not have lot of time for my mother’s emotional exchanges, which she would always do during our waiting time.
+Mind you, these exchanges are not in terms of words but remain in her constant speechless stare at me in last few minutes.
+During my college days, I used to wish a quick farewell and that my parents leave as soon as possible, they do not come inside compartment on the first place and say good bye on the station platform only.
+But now, I have made a point that mother always get a chance to sit in the train compartment.
 Yes, those last minute stare of her with a layer of moist in her motherly eyes remain treaturous memories, they are like lifeline to me.
 But on that day, it was something else, for which I wanted her to spend sometime in the train compartment.

 I was very close to my mother, I used to share with her about all my friends, school incidents and she would know everyone.
 Whenever any of my friend would come to our home I could notice how keen she would be to see my friends and talk to them.
 I do not remember any instance, when I or my sister (we two were more conscious about our appearances, our younger brother was cool and relatively indifferent to these issues) ever expressed to our mother, at least in words that she might be causing embarrassment to us in our socials.
 We could never do that because we also realized her value as the best mother in the world very early in a relatively very tender age.
 But at the end we were an aspirant modern growing kids and we were not as good a son or daughter which we should have been and over the years she probably got the message that she is an embarrassment.